On Some Three-Color Ramsey Numbers for Paths: Progress on

 \begin{thm} For all $n \ge 3$, if $R_3(C_{2n})=4n$, then $R_3(P_{2n+1})=4n+1$. \end{thm}

 \begin{proof} The lower bound follows from the ``blow-up" construction commented on after the statement of Conjecture 2 in section 2 (see also \cite{GRSS}).

 For the upper bound, suppose that there exists a 3-edge coloring of $K_{4n+1}$ without monochromatic $P_{2n+1}$.
-From the assumption that $R_3(C_{2n})=4n$, we know that this coloring contains a monochromatic $C_{2n}$.
-Without loss of generality, we assume that it is red.
+From the assumption that $R_3(C_{2n})=4n$, we know that this coloring contains a monochromatic $C_{2n}$ (actually, a weaker assumption $R_3(C_{2n}) \le 4n+1$ would suffice, but in Theorem 6 we preferred to stress directly a link between Conjectures 2 and 3).
+Without loss of generality, we assume that this $C_{2n}$ is red.
 Now, in order to avoid red $P_{2n+1}$ no vertex on this cycle can be connected by a red edge to any vertex outside of the cycle.
 Hence, we have a complete bipartite graph $K_{2n,2n+1}$ with only blue and green edges.
 Let the parts of this bipartite graph be called $X$ (vertices on the cycle) and $Y$ (vertices outside of the cycle).
-Using the notation of \cite{GRS}, we have
+Using notation of \cite{GRS}, we have